Meet or Beat scholarship

 - Applying to university in the current cycle.

-- Studying for courses that they have yet to complete and are yet to receive results for within the 2018/19 academic year (e.g. BTEC, A-level, International Baccalaureate).
+- Studying for courses that they have yet to complete and are yet to receive results for within the academic year in which they are studying (e.g. BTEC, A-level, International Baccalaureate).

 - And who have been given predicted grades from their school or college that are anticipated to meet BCU's entry requirements.